pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ## Conclusion

 Professional logo design just got less expensive.
-Prompt, selection, a few iterations, and final logo.
+Prompt, selection, a few iterations, a little editing and profit.
 Those images the AI throws at you are not going to be the final logo.
 But you can iterate on them and combine them into new ideas.
 The final result will be outstanding, and you can get there really fast.

 I didn't finalize a logo yet, because I'm having too much fun.
 Since my freelance activity is in AI I am more than interested in pushing the limits of Stable Diffusion as much possible.
 To stay on topic, I added to the prompt the words *robotic chicken, artificial intelligence, deep learning*.

 ![image](img/Screenshot%20from%202022-08-27%2014-35-51.png)

+My favourite is the one at the center.
+In the next post I will put it back into Stable Diffusion to let it hallucinate variations.
+Then I will bring the best proposal into a vector editing software and add elements I liked from other proposals and my personal taste.
+[Follow](https://www.linkedin.com/in/piero-savastano-523b3016) [me](https://twitter.com/_pieroit_) on [social media](https://www.youtube.com/channel/UCD-HLhRV_4Z3sYGkgqAnIJw) if you are interested in reading my experience, and ping me if you want to start a conversation.

 It should be evident how the AI regurgitates stuff found on the web, because it is trained on that exact material.
 Nobody can say at the moment how much it copies, not even the authors of the AI themselves.
 I argue we can't even tell how much human artists copy each other.
 Clearly this technology is going to impact the world of design, and many people will not like it... but you know, the beat goes on.

 ![image](img/Screenshot%20from%202022-08-27%2014-37-42.png)